Holding on and letting go.

 He was wise and I respected him, so I listened and made my plans accordingly.

 Maybe I should have considered the fact that he was a celibate priest and his advice may be a reflection of some past regret he was holding onto.
 (Retrospect is 20/20.)
+Sometimes advice is not for you, but for the person giving it!

 Oh, if we could only let go of stuff as soon as we realize that it doesn’t serve us.
 Wouldn’t that be great?
 Pain, hurt, negative self-image, fear, relationships, emotions, memories, judgments…you name it, we hang onto to it far longer than is useful.